beancount/ledger2beancount/docs/manual.md

-Beancount does not have a concept of [virtual costs](https://www.ledger-cli.org/3.0/doc/ledger3.html#Virtual-posting-costs) ([issue 248](https://bitbucket.org/blais/beancount/issues/248)). ledger2beancount therefore treats them as regular costs.
+Beancount does not have a concept of [virtual costs](https://www.ledger-cli.org/3.0/doc/ledger3.html#Virtual-posting-costs) ([issue 248](https://bitbucket.org/blais/beancount/issues/248)). ledger2beancount therefore treats them as regular costs (or, rather, as regular prices).

 ### Lots